 Our friend Malia from Yesterday on Tuesday is having fun with some of our pantry jars.
-She filled our Queenline Glass Jars with some of her kitchen staples, and she made the cutest printable labels to go with them!
-Check it all out on her blog! .
+She filled our Queenline Glass Jars with some of her kitchen staples, and she made the cutest pantry labels to go with them!

 Cracker Jars make a great addition to the pantry for food & snack storage or even a cookie jar.
 The traditional styling will remind you of a country store, making them a pretty addition to your counter.
 If you’d rather place them in your pantry the square shape of these jars will take up a bit less room than a circular jar, which makes them fit nicely together on a shelf.
 The wide mouth opening makes it easy to scoop in and out of often.
 The jars come with a brushed silver lid and are available in 32oz, 64oz, (half gallon) and 128oz (1 gallon) sizes.

 Our Montana Jars are also a great choice for pantry items.
-These jars feature a attractive fitment lid, in black or stainless steel.
+These jars feature an attractive fitment lid, in black or stainless steel.
 The wide mouth openings make these jars ideal for scooping out cups of flour, sugar or whatever you fill them with.
 The attractive design of the Montana jar and lids make for an attractive display on your counter or in your pantry.
-The Montana jars are available in the following sizes 64oz (half gallon), 192oz (1.5 gallon), 320oz (2.5 gallon) sizes.
+The Montana jars are available in the following sizes 64oz (a half gallon), 192oz (1.5 gallons), 320oz (2.5 gallons) sizes.